-Of course, there will be the occasional vibration in the steering wheel or a bumpy road that causes the steering wheel to shake.
+Of course, there will be the occasional vibration in the steering wheel or a bumpy road that causes the steering wheel to vibrate.
 But if the shakiness becomes a regular occurrence, then you could have a broken part or component inside of the car that is throwing it off balance.

-Top 5 Causes
+Top 5 Causes of Steering Wheel Vibrations

 This is the most common cause of steering wheel shakiness and the first cause that you should consider checking out.
 If you have a tire with low air pressure or tire treads that are worn out, this will cause your tires to be out-of-balance with each other as they’re touching the road.

 Also, inspect the ball joints and tie rod ends too.
 Usually, shakiness that only occurs while making a turn will be because of bad tie rod ends.
-If the shakiness occurs only when driving straight, then it is the ball joints that are at fault.
+If the shaking occurs only when driving straight, then it is the ball joints that are at fault.

 If you have bad brakes which result in aggressive steering wheel shaking when you step on the brake pedal, this means you likely have worn out rotors.
 You should also check the brake caliper too because that can cause steering wheel shakiness, especially in older model cars.

 Cars tend to have axle problems if they’ve recently been in an accident and their steering wheel started vibrating soon after.
-Anytime you have an axle that is damaged or bent, it will result in steering wheel shaking as you travel at high speeds as well as low speeds.
-If your driveshaft is broken, then you may experience the steering wheel randomly jerking to the left or right by itself.
+Anytime you have an axle that is damaged or bent, it will result in steering wheel shaking as you travel at low speeds and the shaking getting somewhat violent as you increase speed.

-The final possible cause is problems with the engine.
-The first sign of engine trouble is when the steering wheel shakes.
+The final possible cause is problems with the engine, most commonly a bad motor mount.
 As the problem gets worse, the entire vehicle will start to shake.
 If it gets to that point, then you know it’s the engine that’s at fault.

 This list of causes goes from least serious to most serious.
 A lot of people who experience a little steering wheel shakiness don’t think much about it.
-Even if the shakiness starts to pick up, they may hold off going to the mechanic because they don’t want to spend the money to get the problem fixed.
+Even if the shaking starts to pick up, they may hold off going to the mechanic because they don’t want to spend the money to get the problem fixed.